mfalam2/noisy_sim/README.md

 # Simulating noisy quantum circuits with superoperators from IBM devices

 extract_noise_model.ipynb shows how to extract superoperators for noisy gates from an IBM device.
 It should be run on IBM Quantum Lab.
+A result of executing this file is contained in ibm_perth_gates.pickle

 simulator.py is a bare-bones simulator for noisy circuits